tianhm/lue/README.md

 - **🖱️ Click** - Jump to sentence
 - **🔄 Scroll** - Navigate content
 - **📍 Progress bar click** - Jump to position

+## 🎨 Customize

+Lue offers extensive customization options for both the user interface and keyboard shortcuts to match your preferences and workflow.

+### UI Modes

+Lue offers three UI complexity modes that you can cycle through using the `v` key or set as your default in the [config.py](lue/config.py) file:

+- **Mode 0 (Minimal)** - Clean text-only display with no borders or UI elements
+- **Mode 1 (Medium)** - Displays a top title bar with progress information and borders
+- **Mode 2 (Full)** - Full UI with both top title bar and bottom control information

+### Keyboard Layouts

+Lue comes with two built-in keyboard layouts that can be set using -k/--key command line option or set as your default in the [config.py](lue/config.py) file.
+You can create your own keyboard layout by copying and modifying one of the existing layout files:

+- **Default Layout** - [keys_default.json](lue/keys_default.json) - Standard keyboard layout
+- **Vim Layout** - [keys_vim.json](lue/keys_vim.json) - Vim-style keyboard layout
+- **Custom Layout** - Customize your own navigation keys by creating your own keyboard layout json file.

+Custom layouts must follow the same JSON structure as the built-in layouts, with sections for navigation, TTS controls, display controls, and application controls.

 ---